sarusso/Reyns/README.md

 First of all, you can try to run in in an interactive way:

-    dockerops run:postgres,instance=master,interactive=True,safemode=True
+    dockerops run:postgres,instance=master,interactive=True

-This will run DokcerOps's entrypoint, the services aentrypoints and give you a shell.
+This will run the services prestartup scripts and and give you a shell.
 You can then type 'supervisord' to start the service as normal (but still interactivey).

-If you have errors in the execution of the entrypoint of some services, you can use the safemode, which just run  DokcerOps's entrypoint (that should never fail) and not the service entrypoints (the scripts in the directory '/entrypoints').
+If you have errors in the execution of the prestartup scripts for some services, you can use the safemode, which just runs  DockerOps's prestartup (that should never fail) and not the service prestarup scripts

     dockerops run:postgres,instance=master,safemode=True

-..or you can cobine the two.
+You can also combine the two, which is probably the most useful approach:

     dockerops run:postgres,instance=master,interactive=True,safemode=True

+..and you can execute the prestartup scrpts in the interactive mode just by typing /prestartup.sh.

-If you still have errors, and in partiucular you are running with persistent data enabled, then you can try to rename the data dir temporary (to understande the mv: inter-device move failed error, in particular).
+Note: Sometimes you can get an error similar to "mv: inter-device move failed error".
+In this case, and in partiucular if you are running with persistent data enabled,  you can try to temporary rename the data dir to understand why the error arise.

-## Licensing
+# Licensing
 DockerOps is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://raw.githubusercontent.com/sarusso/DockerOps/master/LICENSE) for the full license text.